rithmschool/python_curriculum_exercises/Unit-01/01-lists-and-dictionaries/readme.md

 ### Super Bonus

-Using **both** list comprehension and dictionary comprehension, given the string "awesome sauce", return a dictionary with the keys as vowels and the values as the count of vowels.
+Given the string "awesome sauce" return a dictionary with the keys as vowels and the values as the count of vowels.
 Your dictionary should look like `{'a': 2, 'e': 3, 'i': 0, 'o': 1, 'u': 1}`